TK vs. Pre-K:

 What is Transitional Kindergarten (TK)?

-What is Pre-K at Strata?
+What is Pre-K at Strata Learning Academy?

-Pre-K at Strata is a private early learning program for children ages 4–5, designed to support children in the year before kindergarten through developmentally responsive, inquiry-driven learning.
+The program supports children in the year before kindergarten through developmentally responsive, inquiry-driven learning.

-Our Pre-K program is age-aligned with TK but operates independently from the public school system.
+It is age-aligned with TK but operates independently from the public school system.

 What are the main differences between TK and Pre-K?